 A word about minimum payments.
-The word is NO. You don’t ever want to pay the minimum payment on an account unless you are totally in financial survival mode.
-I don’t know how they set those things, but if you’re paying the minimum payment, you’re just about wasting your time!
+The word is NO. You don’t ever want to pay just the minimum payment on an account unless you are totally in financial survival mode.
+They set these minimum payment amounts VERY carefully to keep you in debt for as long as possible.
+So, I think minimum payments are for SUCKERS.
 I actually have a great post about credit cards and minimum payments – The TRICK to Minimum Payments.

 So take a careful look at your bill strategy.
 What are you doing well?
 What can you do better?
 Make it a game to outsmart those credit card companies.
 Do like they do on TV and make a big red thermometer chart or one of those big graphs.
 I keep mine on post-it notes on our master bathroom mirror.
 No one goes in there but us, and it’s nice to see those post-it notes going away as we get accounts paid off.

 I like to make sure my bills are paid in time.
 Right now I’m taking out money for my car payment every week & im also taking out money for a loan every week.
 I’m slowly but surely finding which system works for me.
 I hope you’ve had a great Saturday!